mohlcyber/McAfee-MVISION-EDR-Integrations/threats-monitoring/README.md

 # McAfee MVISION EDR Threats (Monitoring)

 This is a script to retrieve the threat detections from MVISION EDR (Monitoring Dashboard).
-The script requires a username, password, details (True/False), hours and a limit to query the threats.
+The script requires a username, password and a limit to query the threats.
+The script will write a file called cache.log to safe the last threat detection date.
+In case of internet connection issue or script execution issue it makes sure to pull all newest threat detections.

 Further the script allows to retrieve additional details about the threat itself (-D / --details flag).
 This includes traces of the affected systems.
+This feature is experimental.

 Usage: